DankoCaboski/TIA-Openness-RPA/README.md

 # RPA for creating and configuring a TIA Portal project
 This project aims to develop a user-friendly data input interface for automating project generation on the TIA Portal, leveraging the TIA Openness API.
 It consists of a GUI built in Python, utilizing tkinter and pythonnet, to facilitate the management of TIA Portal project creation.

+This repository is being used as an MVP to prove the viability of the concept.
+To check the status of the final project, check [this repository](https://github.com/DankoCaboski/RPA-Tia-openness)
 >

 > This project was inspired by the following repository